xuafeng/cv/index.md

-[**CV**](https://xuafeng.github.io/CV-EN-2021.pdf) &nbsp; &nbsp; &nbsp;&nbsp;[**blogs**](https://xuafeng.github.io/blogs/)  &nbsp; &nbsp; &nbsp;&nbsp; [**publications**]()
+[**CV**](https://xuafeng.github.io/CV-EN-2021.pdf) &nbsp; &nbsp; &nbsp;&nbsp;[**blogs**](https://xuafeng.github.io/blogs/)  &nbsp; &nbsp; &nbsp;&nbsp; [**publications**](https://xuafeng.github.io/cv/#:~:text=Selected%20Publications)

 ### About

-I am a security researcher at the Trustworthy Systems group in the Systems and Networking research area at Microsoft Research Asia.
-I received my Ph.D. in Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).
+I am a security researcher at the Trustworthy Systems group in the Systems and Networking research area at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/).
+I received my Ph.D. in [Institute of Information Engineering](http://www.iie.ac.cn/) (IIE), Chinese Academy of Sciences (CAS).
+I visited Indiana University Bloomington as a visiting scholar in 2018.

 My research interests include IoT security, cyber security, and network measurements, with the specific focus on using a data-driven approach to study threats, weakness, and abuse on network/IoT devices at global scale.
 I am interested in proposing new methods or building tools to discover and secure exposed vulnerable network/IoT devices.
 Hoping our research can improve the security of the Internet’s core infrastructure or guide the design/deployment of widely used systems.

 Feel free to reach me at xuafeng (at) microsoft.com, though I may not be very responsive.